 Treasurer Brian Reeder started whitewater kayaking back when all boats were pointed on both ends, and few were made of plastic.
 As a product of outdoor experimental learning, he is keen to see youth get excited about whitewater kayaking.
 He was asked to help judge at the age-group nationals some years ago when he came down to paddle and watch a friend’s son race.
 Ever since that day, he has enjoyed helping with the NRC events.
 He has also been known to run shuttle on his motorcycle.

 Dr. Reeder is a Professor of Biology at Morehead State University, and lives with his partner Dr. Lynn Haller (Psychology), in Morehead, KY.

 Secretary Juliet Jacobsen Kastorf is a co-founder of Endless River Adventures, Juliet and an active member and advocate of the local and paddling communities.
 Business owner, kayak instructor and international guide, as well as enthusiastic slalom boater, Juliet is a champion of youth paddling in the Nantahala Gorge and the Southeast.

-Juliet was instrumental in creating the Nantahala Kids Club and continues to be a mentor and Lead Instructor with this flagship NRC community program.
+Juliet was instrumental in creating the Discount canadian ampicillin and continues to be a mentor and Lead Instructor with this flagship NRC community program.